Meetings

 UN Digital Product Passport Workflow

 The team discussed a digital product passport project, with Steven sharing examples from a UN Transparency Protocol project that demonstrates human-readable and machine-readable data coexisting.
-Nis explained the project’s GitHub workflow, emphasizing that all changes and discussions should go through GitLab issues rather than Slack, as issues are better tracked and managed.
+Nis explained the project’s GitLab workflow, emphasizing that all changes and discussions should go through GitLab issues rather than Slack, as issues are better tracked and managed.
 The team agreed to use UN Recommendation Number 1 (LayoutKey) to inform rendering templates, and Nis outlined the process for gaining access to the UN’s specific GitLab instance at open-source.unicc.org.

 UNECE Project Access and Contributions